 Seminar by Prof Dietmar Jannach: “Recommender Systems – Beyond Matrix Completion”

-We are delighted to announce a seminar by Prof Dr Dietmar Jannach on Recommender Systems.
+We are delighted to announce a seminar by Prof Dr Dietmar Jannach on Recommender Systems at Trinity College Dublin.
 Dietmar Jannach is a well-known researcher in the field of recommender systems and author of the book “Recommender Systems: An Introduction“.
+The seminar is open to all staff, students, and visitors in Dublin who are interested in recommender systems.

 Title: Recommender Systems – Beyond Matrix Completion